 Usability

-The website will be compatible with common browsers and devices without limitations in functionality and performance.

 The interface shall consist of an easily readable and intuitively understandable layout, with elements conveying their meaning and given functionality to the user.

 The interface shall enable an inexperienced to quickly understand how to access and use key features, with the meaning and given functionality of icons, buttons and other means of interaction being self-explanatory.

-The software should be accessible for people with disabilities or impairments, such poor eyesight and colorblindness, by using distinguishable colors for highlighting, easily readable fonts and clearly visible icons and imagery.
+The software should be accessible for people with disabilities or impairments, such as colorblindness, by using distinguishable colors for highlighting, easily readable fonts and clearly visible icons and imagery.

+The software shall reduce mental effort required to achieve desired results to a minimum by utilizing a simple and intuitive layout and providing utility features.

+The interface shall respond to user inputs without noticeable delay.

+The software shall have the capacity to handle large amounts of users interacting with the system simultaneously.

 Efficiency

-The software shall enable the user to put together their desired parts quickly, by requiring low amounts of steps taken by the user to archive their desired result.
+The software shall enable the user to put together their desired parts quickly, by requiring low amounts of steps taken by the user to achieve their desired result.

 The software shall perform individual steps in a minimal amount of time.

 The software shall generate and provide the resulting files upon request within a minimal amount of time.

-The software shall reduce mental effort required to achieve desired results to a minimum by utilizing a simple and intuitive layout and providing utility features.

 Performance